LaunchCodeEducation/lchs/src/chapters/flask-intro/install-flask.rst

 Install Flask
 =============

-Every new Flask project we create starts with the same basic steps.
-Follow the instructions below to get set up for your first Flask web application.
+Starting a new Flask project begins with the same basic steps.
+These are the housekeeping tasks we must complete before diving into our actual code.

+In the sections below, you will complete these setup steps for your first Flask application.

 Create a Project Directory
 --------------------------

 Every application we develop should have its own directory on our machine.
-This allows us to initialize each one as its own Git repository.
+This allows us to keep our work organized and track each project with its own Git repository.

 #.
 On your device, create a new directory called ``flask_projects``.
 Inside
    this folder, create a sub-directory called ``hello_flask``.
 #.
 Launch Visual Studio Code and open the ``hello_flask`` folder.
 #.
-In the terminal pane, use the ``pwd`` command to verify that you are in
+In the terminal pane, use the ``pwd`` command to verify that you are in the
-   ``hello_flask``.
+   ``hello_flask`` directory.
 #.
 Use ``git init`` to initialize a new repository.

 Create a Virtual environment